 3.3.
-The Monday, Wednesday, and Friday full-time crew shall not be taken away from their routine Work Schedule to complete Extraordinary Labor assignments for miscellaneous projects.
-Exceptions include illegal dump pick-up, planting replacement plants (Contractor neglect) or specific litter situations beyond the routine litter or maintenance requirements of this contract.
+The Monday through Friday full-time crew shall not be taken away from their routine Work Schedule to complete Extraordinary Labor assignments for miscellaneous projects.
+Exceptions include illegal dump pick-up, planting replacement plants (Contractor neglect) or specific litter situations beyond the routine litter or maintenance requirements of this Contract.
 If Contractor has questions, Contractor shall contact the Technical Representative.

 3.4.
-The Contractor shall maintain a minimum of [4] full-time employees (and a Non-Working Supervisor) during the normal working hours specified in this Contract.
+The Contractor shall maintain a minimum of 4 full-time employees at the Carmel Mountain Ranch MAD (excluding Non-Working Supervisor) during the normal working hours specified in this Contract.
 The Technical Representative will evaluate each Contractor's time submitted with respect to each individual proposal task and overall throughout each category.
 The Contractor shall ensure that these time elements meet the Technical Representative requirements for full-time labor.

 3.5.
 A minimum of one Field Supervisor and one laborer must be able to communicate in English, orally and in writing.
-These staff members must be part of the Monday, Wednesday, and Friday full-time staff.
+These staff members must be part of the Monday through Friday full-time staff.